 Am I a good candidate for a dental crown?

 Many patients are eligible for a dental crown.
-We’ll do a thorough examination of the tooth and determine if it can be salvaged with a dental crown.
-Crowns can take care of teeth with extreme decay or damage.
-However, in some cases, we do need to extract the tooth.
-We’ll only use this course of action if there’s no way to salvage the natural tooth.
+We’ll do a thorough exam of the tooth to decide if we can save it with a dental crown.
+Crowns can repair teeth with extreme decay or damage, but we may need to extract the tooth.
+Fortunately, extractions are a last resort, so we’ll only take this course of action if there’s no way to save your natural tooth.

-As the leading cosmetic dentists in Plano, TX, Dr. Sowell and Dr. Chen understand what it takes to build a healthy, functional smile.
+As the leading cosmetic dentists in Plano, TX, Dr. Sowell and Dr. Chen understand what it takes to build a healthy smile.
 They work with patients on an individual basis to develop and implement personalized treatment plans that are right for them.

-If you would like to learn more about dental crowns in Plano, TX, or explore some of your other options, visit our Plano dental office for the care you need.
+Visit our Plano dental office to explore all your options and for the gentle dental care you need.
 To schedule an appointment, call (972) 382-6855 or request an appointment online.